Skip to content

 Terminal window

-orgctl bootstrap @orgloop/module-engineering --github-repo my-org/my-repo
+orgctl bootstrap --template engineering-org --github-repo my-org/my-repo

 # Blank machine → running autonomous engineering org